 Changing wardrobes is an opportunity to cut down on excess and with the help of recycling sites or second-hand shops, it can become a more sustainable way of life.
 And, if possible, buy a rewarding garment with lots of colour.
 Bright, warm colours convey the energy you need to prepare for the cold weather.

 A picnic is one of the top 5 ideas for enjoying autumn.
+In my book PICNIC THE ART OF LIVING you can find more ideas.
 Don’t let the weather stop you: a little sunshine is enough to make a picnic enjoyable.
 It’s best to choose a place with a wooden bench, as the grass will be too wet.

 Some suggestions for the menu: a hot pumpkin soup in a thermos flask, pumpkin or carrot and provolone muffins prepared the night before, a strudel with taleggio cheese and mushrooms, sweet chestnut morsels.
 And to accompany it all, a good red wine or grape juice.